mbadwa/DevOps-Projects/vprofile-local-env/project-deploy-details.md

 4. Tomcat (Application SVC)
 5. Nginx (Web SVC)

-For step by step commands reference for each vagrant box refer [here](./vagrant/Manual_provisioning_WinMacIntel/VprofileProjectSetupWindowsAndMacIntel.pdf)
+For step by step commands reference for each vagrant box refer [here](./vagrant/Manual_provisioning_WinMacIntel/VprofileProjectSetupWindowsAndMacIntel.pdf).
+To brush up on SQL, go [here](https://sqlcrashcourse.com/).
+Though not necessary for this project.

 Note: Additionally, regarding "db01" vagrant box setup, when configuring Mariadb database refer to [How to Install and Secure MariaDB in RHEL 9
 ](https://jumpcloud.com/blog/how-to-install-mariadb-rhel-9).
 Just in case the PDF above is not as clear enough to you.